MarcElrick/level-4-individual-project/timelog.md

 - _0.5 hours_ - Documented readme and Wiki.
 ## 11 Oct 2020
 - _0.5 hours_ - Finally got CI working for Dissertation.
 It is now possible to download a PDF build artefact from CI.
+- _0.5 hours_ - Created issues on github with a roadmap of how